 The average length of concentration among players under the age of 30 is seven minutes but the real sharpness only lasts for five so an awareness of that is important and getting across three key message is probably as much as can be done in any one session.

 The Sport for Business 30 Under 30 will meet again throughout the rest of the year and there will be a number of ways , through a series of content pieces and contributions to Sport for Business seminars, conferences and events, whereby they will be able to share their experience with our wider community.

 The process for nominating those who will join them in 2019 will open up early next year and we envisage a time into the future when this will be seen as one of the most important groups of leaders that there is within the sector.

-Join us tomorrow and Friday when we take a snapshot of the views on sponsorship and meda but in the meantime here is the full list of the 2018 Sport for Business 30 Under 30, backed by PwC…
+Join us later when we take a snapshot of the views on sponsorship and meda but in the meantime here is the full list of the 2018 Sport for Business 30 Under 30, backed by PwC…

 Naomi Sabherwal is Head of Commercial Marketing and Communications for AIG Ireland.